official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 squared.
 A text as complex as the revised UNMOVIC mandate would require even more pre‑cooking if it were to succeed … It would be far less difficult to see that

-102 Manuscript comment Straw on Letter [draft] [FCO to No.10] attaching Minute Pattison to Ricketts and PS [FCO], 5 September 2002, ‘Iraq’.
+[^102]: Manuscript comment Straw on Letter [draft] [FCO to No.10] attaching Minute Pattison to Ricketts and
-103 Letter Davies to Manning, 6 September 2002, ‘Iraq’ attaching Paper ‘Draft Elements for a UNSCR on UNMOVIC’.
+[^103]: Letter Davies to Manning, 6 September 2002, ‘Iraq’ attaching Paper ‘Draft Elements for a UNSCR

 149